avmain/Acadview-Docs/docs/How to install Postman  in Windows.md

 ![](/img/postman3.png)

 3. After the app is added, it will automatically open the chrome apps in your system.
-You can open the apps by using this link also.
+You can open the apps by typing `chrome://apps/` in chrome search bar.
 From here you can launch the app by double clicking on its icon.

 ![](/img/postman4.png)